vitaliihonta/landing/mdoc/input/workflows-activities.md

         )
       )
     )

-    _ <- ZIO.logInfo("YouTube pull result=$pullResult")
   } yield ()
+}
 ```

 Few important notes:
-1. `workflowClient.newWorkflowStub[YoutubePullWorkflow](<workflowOptions>)` returns an instance of `ZWorkflowStub.Of[YoutubePullWorkflow]`. *ZIO Temporal* provides you with a typed wrapper/stub to execute workflows.
+1. `workflowClient.newWorkflowStub[YoutubePullWorkflow](workflowOptions)` returns an instance of `ZWorkflowStub.Of[YoutubePullWorkflow]`. *ZIO Temporal* provides you with a typed wrapper/stub to execute workflows.
-2. Scheduling *Workflow Execution* requires network communication with the *Temporal Server*.
+    - Scheduling *Workflow Execution* requires network communication with the *Temporal Server*.
 Therefore, *Workflow Execution* arguments must be serialized an transfered over network
-3. Executing the *Workflow* is just a method invocation, but under the hood it's a remote call.
-Therefore, it's required to wrap the workflow method invocation into `ZWorkflowStub.execute(...)` method.
+    - Therefore, it's required to wrap the workflow method invocation into `ZWorkflowStub.start(...)` method.
-4. `ZWorkflowStub.execute` performs some compile-time checks for your code.
+    - `ZWorkflowStub.start` checks your code at compile-time.
 For instance, it ensures you invoke the correct method (the one with `@workflowMethod` annotation).
-The method invocation is then transformed into a network call using low-level Java SDK primitives.
+The method invocation is then transformed into a remote call using low-level Java SDK primitives.
-5. `ZWorkflowStub.execute` waits until the *Workflow* finishes:
-  - In case of failure, it returns a failed `ZIO` with error details
-  - In case of success, it returns the workflow result (a `PullingResult` in our case)
+2. `ZWorkflowStub.start` doesn't wait for the *Workflow* to be executed:
+    - It returns immidietly once the Temporal Server schedules this workflow execution
-6. If you don't want to wait for the *Workflow Execution* to finish, use `ZWorkflowStub.start` method.
-It schedules the *Workflow Execution*, but doesn't wait for it to complete.
+    - If you want to wait for the *Workflow Execution* to finish, use `ZWorkflowStub.execute` method.
+It schedules the *Workflow Execution* and waits until it's picked up by a worker and executed.
+The method returns the workflow result in case of success (a `PullingResult` in our case) and the error details in case of failure.

 Running the above code requires you to provide an instance of `ZWorkflowClient`.
 The assumption is that you have a single instance of the `ZWorkflowClient` that is shared trought the whole client application.